 Become familiar with your organization's counterfeit-reporting procedures and learn what to do if you suspect you have a counterfeit note.
 This may include contacting local law enforcement or the local field office of the United States Secret Service.

-www.uscurrency.gov www.secretservice.gov
+uscurrency.gov secretservice.gov

-ITEM #906 · 2017
+ITEM #906 · 2024